namazia0/MobileRobotics/README.md

 # Lab Mobile Robotics winter semester 2022/2023

-Worked on various projects in this lab, including implementing a wall follower for a mobile robot, an A*-search algorithm using C++, and utilizing [Robot Operating System (ROS)](https://ros.org/).
+Worked on various projects in this lab, including implementing a wall follower for a mobile robot (iRobot Roomba), SLAM (Simultaneous Localization and Mapping), an A*-search algorithm using C++, and [Robot Operating System (ROS)](https://ros.org/).
 For more details, refer to the [ROS Documentation](https://wiki.ros.org/Documentation).
+Used Tools: RViz, Gazebo

 ### Unit 01
 - Developed basic functions for a mobile robot such as move and stop, SMPA (Sense Model Plan Act) architecture, Adaptive Monte Carlo Localization (AMCL), and point navigation.